Xu-Justin/DeepFaceDrawing/README.md

 # DeepFaceDrawing

-**This implementation is mostly based on [DeepFaceDrawing: Deep Generation of Face Images from Sketches](http://geometrylearning.com/paper/DeepFaceDrawing.pdf), but with several modifications, includes number of layers, losses, and datasets.
-Please refers to [this repository](https://github.com/IGLICT/DeepFaceDrawing-Jittor) for the original implementation.**
+**This implementation is mostly based on [DeepFaceDrawing: Deep Generation of Face Images from Sketches](http://geometrylearning.com/paper/DeepFaceDrawing.pdf), but with several modifications, includes layers, losses, and datasets.
+Please refers to [IGLICT/DeepFaceDrawing-Jittor](https://github.com/IGLICT/DeepFaceDrawing-Jittor) for the original implementation.**

 A generative model that could generate photo-realistic face images from hand-sketch face images.